yonafalinie/maths_to_code/vit/README_Vision_Transformer.md

 1. Alexey Dosovitskiy et al. *An Image is Worth 16×16 Words: Transformers for Image Recognition at Scale.* ICLR, 2021.
 2. Ashish Vaswani et al. *Attention Is All You Need.* NeurIPS, 2017.
 3. Dan Hendrycks and Kevin Gimpel. *Gaussian Error Linear Units (GELUs).* 2016.
-4. PyTorch Documentation.
+4. PyTorch documentation.
-5. TorchVision MNIST Documentation.
+5. TorchVision MNIST documentation.
-6. Matt Nguyen. *Building a Vision Transformer Model From Scratch.* Medium.

 ---

 ## License

-This implementation is intended for educational and research purposes.
+This implementation is intended for educational and research use.
 Add the license appropriate for your repository, such as MIT or Apache 2.0.